-Terry Weir is in his sixth season as the head coach of George Washington's men's and women's cross country teams and his third season at the helm of the Colonial's men's and women's indoor and outdoor track teams.
+Terry Weir is in his seventh season as the head coach of George Washington's men's and women's cross country teams and his fourth season at the helm of the Colonial's men's and women's indoor and outdoor track teams.

 Under Weir's guidance, the cross country and indoor/outdoor track programs continued to make vast improvements across the board in 2015-16.
 Ryan Tucker had a standout senior season across the calendar year, highlighted by a third-place finish in the A-10 Cross Country Championship (tied for best in program history), a pair of Atlantic 10 Academic All-Conference honors (cross country, indoor track) and four program records (indoor 3000m, indoor DMR, outdoor 1500m, outdoor 1500m).
 The women's cross country program tied for its best-ever team finish in program history by finishing fifth at the Atlantic 10 Championship.
 Men's and women's student-athletes also combined for five additional All-Conference honors for cross country (Ariana North, Miranda DiBiasio), indoor track (Miranda DiBiasio - 5000m) and outdoor track (Ryan DePinto - 1500m, Miranda DiBiasio - 10000m, Ariana North - 3000m Steeplechase).
 In the classroom, sophomore Chris Shaffer earned an Outstanding Academic Achievement Award from the School of Engineering and Applied Sciences for having a GPA that ranks in the top two percent of the school.
 Shaffer also was named to both the CoSIDA Academic All-District Team and the Atlantic 10 Academic All-Conference Team for outdoor track.